 The IPS Global Management Team supports the Director General in the ordinary management of the organization.
 Directors of each of the IPS regional centres, the Editor in Chief and functional Directors of the major global divisions of IPS (finance, technical, projects and marketing) comprise the team, which presents a strong geographic and gender balance.
 Coordination is ensured by means of regular «virtual meetings», and physical meetings at least once each year.

 IPS’ main implementation agency in the media market is the IPS International News Agency, a non-profit co-operative consortium registered in Rome (Italy) as a “daily news agency” (Court of Rome, Section Media under No. 209/06).
-The consortium is comprised of IPS Columnist Service soc. coop., IPS International Organization South Africa, IPS Asia Pacific Foundation Inc., IPS Europa Gmbh, IPS-Inter Press Service Latin America and IPS-Inter Press Service North America Inc. and offers a daily, independent news service and a columnist service.
+The consortium is comprised of IPS Columnist Service soc. coop., IPS International Organization South Africa, IPS Asia Pacific Foundation Inc., IPS-Inter Press Service Deutschland GmbH (formerly IPS-Inter Press Service Europa GmbH), IPS-Inter Press Service Latin America and IPS-Inter Press Service North America Inc. and offers a daily, independent news service and a columnist service.
 To ensure a common purpose and direction, the IPS Director General acts as the news agency’s CEO.

 The trademark “IPS-INTER PRESS SERVICE International News Agency” is internationally registered at the WIPO (No. 882 743 dated 25/11/2005).